 When a married Spanish man gets left alone in the big city in the summer while his long suffering wife takes the kids to the beach house, watch out!
+When men stay at home and their partners leave for a while, it’s called estar de Rodríguez in Spanish.
 These men are looking for a good time and what better gift from heaven than a foreign girl new to Spain ready to start their engines?
 Look for the ring indentation on their right hand.
 Once you see it, run like the wind.

 9 – Tear up the rules of seduction